stijnhaezebrouck/backuppc/README.md

 and readable/writable permissions for 126.
 This can be achieved by setting $RESET_PERMISSIONS=true

 The home directory for backuppc is /etc/backuppc and the shell is bash.
+Ownership in /etc/backuppc should be backuppc:www-data (www-data has gid 33)

 ### Port
 The port 80 is exposed.
 Access backuppc on http://dockerhost:8000/backuppc